Access your Pro+ Content below.

 Split personalities put data scientists in play

-This article is part of the Issue 5 May 2012
+This article is part of the BI Trends + Strategies issue of Issue 5 May 2012

 Successful BI for small and midsize businesses isn’t just about implementing software.
 They have work to do before deployments to make sure systems will be readily adopted and produce valid results.

 News in this issue

 With business users looking to get their hands on business intelligence data more quickly, making BI systems more flexible and responsive is becoming a priority in many organizations.

 These specialists are in high demand these days, but who are they really?
 Scientists?
 Analysts?
 Statisticians?
 In fact, they are each of these and more.